danielsaidi/website_danielsaidi/_posts/2020/2020-06-07-swiftui-alerts.md

 ## AlertProvider

-As we saw earlier, `AlertContext` can present an `Alert` and an `AlertProvider`, where `AlertProvider` is a protocol for anything that can provide an alert:
+As we saw earlier, `AlertContext` can present an `Alert` and an `AlertProvider`. `Alert` is just a standard SwiftUI alert, while `AlertProvider` is a protocol for anything that can provide an alert:

 ```swift
 public protocol AlertProvider {